Veil-of-Aether/game-core/CONTRIBUTING.md

 We are happy to accept direct contributions!
 Here's how to get started:

-Please note that this guide expects you to be at least somewhat familiar with both Git and GitHub
+Please note that this guide expects you to be at least somewhat familiar with both Git and GitLab

 1. **Fork** the repository
 2. **Clone** your repository onto you local machine